 How to Get American Beech to Bloom

 American beech is a monoecious species, producing both male and female flowers on the same plant.
 They are not showy, so the only reason to be concerned about flowers is if you want the plant to produce nuts, which are the product of the female flowers.
-But it's possible that you'll never live to see a tree you plant produce nuts.
+But unless you hang around for decades, it's possible that you'll never see a tree you plant produce nuts.
 That's because it can take 40 years or more before a beech tree is sufficiently mature to begin flowering and producing nuts.

 If you have a mature tree that is already producing flowers and nuts, be aware that it's common for the yield to vary from year to year.
 Typically, there's a heavy flower/nut production every two or three years, with a much sparser yield in other years.

 To encourage flower and nut production, simply keep the tree as healthy as possible, especially when it comes to providing adequate water.
 These trees don't like extended drought.

 Keep an eye out for issues with your American beech tree.
 They can cause a few little nuisances as they grow.

 American beech is notorious for developing shallow, exposed roots that can extend quite a distance.
 While deep soil preparation can encourage the tree to root itself downward rather than out, once a tree begins to exhibit an extensive exposed root system, there's little you can do about it.
 At this point, the best strategy might be to convert the area below the canopy from lawn grass to a shade-garden bed covered with thick mulch to hide the roots.